Cynth42/udacity-fend-neighborhood-map/README.md

 ## Attribution
-Details about the featured location in this app was provided by FourSquare API
+Details about the featured locations in this app was provided by FourSquare API

 ## Credits